wadpac/oss-dev-webinar-series-pb-field/README.md

 **New participants welcome!**

-We currently have a steady group of around 10-15 participants from across the U.S., Europe and New Zealand.
+We currently have a steady group of around 10-15 participants each month from across the U.S., Europe and New Zealand.
 If you are also an Open Source Software Developer and would like to join us then please send us an e-mail: vincentvanhees [at] gmail.com or tom.stewart [at] aut.ac.nz.

 ## Scheduled meetings: